palmerc/AESCrypt2/README.md

 ### What about replacing the router?

-I replaced the box with a [Ubiquiti Nano G][6].
+I replaced the Huawei box with a [Ubiquiti Nano G][6].
 Get is using the Serial Number of the Huawei router as the method of authentication.
 This is a relatively common practice.
 So essentially, the OLT sees the Serial Number and lets it connect.
+So in the web interface set [Profile 2][9] for Huawei and then the device will reboot.
+Then SSH to the box and change the Serial Number.
+Username and password are `ubnt` by default.

 On the Nano G you issue the following commands discussed on [this website][7]: